6littlestar7/Meteorological-Data-analysis/README.md

 * Daily Summary

 ## Conclusion: <a name="results"></a>
-As there many ups and downs in the Apparant Tempreture in the above images for different months over the 10 year period.
+From this analysis we infer that there are either sharp rise in temperatures or sharp falls over the 10 yrs.
 So , We can conclude that global warming has caused a major difference and unreliability in temperature while the average humidity has remained constant throughout the 10 years.